Flexibility and Stretching

 Neural tension and the stretch reflex

 What is your neural tension like?
 Neural tension is a reflection of how well the nerves are gliding through tissue which includes bones, connective tissue, and muscle.
 Very often I will assess a dancers ability to lift the leg or do the splits, and underlying that is a degree of tension of the neural tissue causing pain or restriction in movement.
 The last factor that inhibits stretching/flexibility training is the stretch reflex.
 A complex system, the stretch reflex is a protective mechanism of the central nervous system that stops us from over-stretching tissue, eg. I’ve rolled my ankle, but as I did I was able to avoid completely going over the ankle and caught myself, this is the stretch reflex coming into play.
-But considering it is a big topic, I may leave this for next week’s post.
-Having said that, we can implement programs that work gently with the stretch reflex to get greater changes in tissue length and joint range.
+But considering it is a big topic, I may leave this for another post.
+Having said that, we can implement programs that work gently with the stretch reflex to achieve greater changes in tissue length and joint range.